Harvard Logo

 Can I use the Harvard logo?

-The right to use the logo belongs to its owner, a private university.
+The right to use the logo belongs to its private university owner.
 This is spelled out in the Identity Policy.
 Other individuals, organizations, and companies may use it only in its original form without any additions or adjustments.

-What does Ve Ri Tas mean in translation from Harvard?
+What does Ve Ri Tas mean in the Harvard translation?

 It is not just a syllable but the three-syllable Latin word “VERITAS,” which means “truth.”
 It is now the university’s motto and an element of its official coat of arms.